TheDLCrimson/thedlcrimson/README.md

 ---

-## 🗿 Errrm..... who?
+## 🗿 Who’s this guy?

-I'm a CS student, software dev intern, newbie gamedev and part-time ***vibe coder*** (Am I a SWE yet?).
+I'm a CS student, software dev intern, newbie gamedev, and part-time ***vibe coder*** (does that make me a SWE yet?).

-### Time to flex a bit (๑`^´๑)︻デ═一
+### Quick flex (๑`^´๑)︻デ═一
-- 🧩 Former decent competitive programmer.
-Got some National ICPC & OLP bronze/third prizes (the lowest step of the podium)
+- 🧩 Former competitive programmer - A couple of National ICPC & OLP bronze/third prizes (lowest step of the podium, but hey).
-- 🧠 Snappy UI?
-Love it.
-Clean UX?
-Need it.
-Breaking things just to rebuild them?
-Everyday activity.
+- 🧠 Obsessed with snappy UI & clean UX.
+Love breaking stuff just to rebuild it.
 I do both front and back (wait... that came out wrong).
-- 🛠️ Currently building apps and games.
-Enough to feel productive, enough chaotic to be emotionally damaging.
+- 🛠 Building apps and games - Enough to feel productive, enough chaotic to be emotionally damaging.
-- 🏥 Interning in health tech, writing components that are medically accurate *and* aesthetically tolerable
+- 🏥 Currently interning in health tech, making components that are *both* medically accurate and actually tolerable to look at.

-Full-stack by day, full-chaos by night.
+> **Daytime:** full-stack.
+> **Nighttime:** full-chaos.

 ```trmnl
 > Me make plan → Me motivate.